torvalds/linux/Documentation/networking/phonet.rst

 link-layer header operations structure is provided.
 It sets the media type according to the network device hardware address.

-Linux Phonet network interfaces support a dedicated link layer packets type (ETH_P_PHONET) which is out of the Ethernet type range.
+GNU/Linux Phonet network interfaces support a dedicated link layer packets type (ETH_P_PHONET) which is out of the Ethernet type range.
 They can only send and receive Phonet packets.